 Now before you complain about why it is very expensive, first of all, it is made of a 60-mm U-bass flute headset design, Amorphous Diamond Coated Diaphragm, linear crystal oxygen-free copper cord, strongly SA-CO-driven 15mm Neodymium Magnet, 24K gold-plated stereo connector, boiling down to an incredible frequency response of 5hz-30khz.

 The Sonys on the other hand was obtained from a local clearance sale.
 I believe it was made during the low 1980s and discontinued during the 90s when demand was lower.

 Both earbuds are very well built.
-The cables on the aiwa are made of liquid crystal-ofc and is very soft and at the same time durable.
+The cables on the Aiwa are made of liquid crystal-ofc and are very soft and at the same time durable.
 The cable of the sony is overbuilt that sometimes it can tangle when you are using it.
 It is made of standard ofc.

 1) Are you gonna go my way – Lenny Kravitz

 d9: Super detailed and lovely highs without a trace of sibilance.
 Go ahead and blame it on the amorphous diamond diaphragm.
 Mids are superb and right where it’s supposed to be.
 The Bass is very tight with no hint of boominess.

 Perfect for Lenny songs. soundstage is very wide, tall, and deep.
 Excellent imaging and instrument separation.
 You can clearly hear every instrument played w/out getting muddy and losing speed.